Why Company Formation & Administration In Switzerland?

 - Capital: Bern

-- Largest City: Zurich
+- Largest City by Population: Zurich

 - Major Languages: German, French, Italian, Romansch (English widely spoken)